Companies are subject to tax on all income and are only allowed deductions on expenses that are related to the operations of the company.

 As a general rule, group-related shipping companies based in Denmark must make the same choice regarding the Tonnage Tax Scheme.
 However, shipping companies that do not have the same management or operating organisation and do not conduct business in related fields may be exempt from the joint decision provision.

 The Tonnage Tax Scheme is restricted to certain types of business activities.
 The entity must operate at least one vessel of minimum 20 GT used for commercial transportation of passengers or cargo between different destinations or hire out such vessels on time charter contracts for the same purpose.
-The ships must be owned or chartered on either ‘bareboat’ terms or one-to-seven year or time-charter contracts with a call/buy option by the company.
+The ships must be owned or chartered on either ‘bareboat’ terms or one-to-seven year time-charter contracts with a call/buy option by the company.
 Certain restrictions apply for ships chartered on a time-charter basis without a call/buy option.
-The ships must be strategically and commercially run from Denmark.
+The ships must be strategically and commercially managed from Denmark.

 Income from activities that are carried out in close connection with this business, such as the usage of containers and loading facilities, etc. may also be included in the Tonnage Tax Scheme.
 Ships used for exploration, diving, fishing, towing, sand dredging, etc. are specifically exempt from the scheme.
 The same applies for certain types of ships, such as barges, floating docks, etc. However, EU or European Economic Community (EEC) registered ships used for towage activities at sea (i.e. not in and around ports) during at least 50% of their operating time during the income year may be included in the Tonnage Tax Scheme.